thanos-io/thanos/docs/proposals/202005_version_documentation.md

 1. The developer makes all the necessary edits in `/docs` on master.
 2. The developer proceeds by committing a new release (i.e Release 0.x).
-3. CI run some `make web` or `make web-serve`.
+3. CI run some `make web` or `make web-serve` command.
-4. Before anything, generates the docs and places them in a `versioned` tmp folder.
+4. Before anything, CI generates the docs and places them in a `versioned` tmp folder.
 5. the rest of the web command is executed.

 _NOTE: generated docs are not committed, just temporarily built._